tzz89/fraud_detection/README.md

 8. Explainability using SHAP

 ## Dataset
-The dataset have been taken from kaggle https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud In total, there are 30 features and approximately 28k transaction and 500 fraud cases.
+The dataset have been taken from kaggle https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud <br>
+In total, there are 30 features and approximately 28k transaction and 500 fraud cases.
 The features are not the real features but a preprocessed feature using PCA

 ## EDA